shreyakathoke/Online-Learning-Platform-Flask-/README.md

 ## 👤 Author

-Shreya Kathoke
+**Shreya Kathoke**
 Full Stack Developer

 ---

 ## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
+If proposing major changes, please open an issue first to discuss your ideas.

 ---

+## ⭐ Show Your Support

+If you like this project, please give it a star ⭐ on GitHub!
+Thank you! 🙌